Ephesians

 v9

-gnwrisaV (ginwrizw) aor. part. "he made known" - making known.
-Best doesn't think that the participle "is a second element in God's grace but represents a new step in the eulogy", none the less it does look like an attendant circumstance participle identifying action accompanying the verb "we have [redemption]".
-In revealing his intention "God has shown us his secret/hidden plan."
+gnwrisaV (ginwrizw) aor. part. "he made known" - having made known.
+Best doesn't think that the participle "is a second element in God's grace, but represents a new step in the eulogy", none-the-less, it does look like an attendant circumstance participle identifying action accompanying the verb "we have [redemption]", even adverbial, instrumental, expressing means, "by making known", O'Brien.
+In revealing his intention "God has shown us his secret / hidden plan."

 hJmin dat. pro. "to us" - Dative of indirect object.
-Clearly the "us" here is the apostles.
+Clearly the "us" here is the apostles, although Paul does often use the epistolary / royal plural to refer to himself.

-to musthrion (on) "mystery" - In scripture, a mystery is a hidden truth, and this sense of the word is far safer than a meaning based on a pagan source, namely "mysterious".
+to musthrion (on) "mystery" - the mystery.
+Direct object of the participle "making known."
+In scripture, a mystery is a hidden truth, and this sense of the word is far safer than a meaning based on a pagan source, namely "mysterious".
 Paul uses the word to describe a secret, or hidden truth, which is now revealed.
 It was once a secret, but now that the secret is revealed it is no longer a mystery.
 Debate rages as to the substance of this truth, eg. "All one in Christ", "Christ in you, the hope of glory", Col.1:27, "through the gospel the Gentiles are heirs together with Israel", Eph.3:6.
-The mystery does seem to relate in some way or other to "membership in the people of God", Best, of Jew and Gentile together as one in Christ.
-Yet, such is probably the product of the mystery and so it is likely that the mystery is the gospel of God's grace, or better, the gospel (in the sense of important message) which concerns God's grace.
+The mystery does indeed relate to "membership in the people of God", Best, of Jew and Gentile together as one in Christ.
+Yet, such is the product of the mystery and so it is likely that the mystery is the gospel of God's grace, or better, the gospel (in the sense of important message) which concerns God's grace.
 The phrase "the unsearchable riches of Christ" in 3:8, may come close to defining what Paul means by "the mystery."

-proeqeto (protiqhmi) aor. mid. "he purposed" - he place before.
+proeqeto (protiqhmi) aor. mid. "he purposed" - [the good pleasure of him which] he place before, purposed.
 In the middle voice it is either "display publicly", or "plan / purpose".
 "Did what he had purposed", TEV.

 en + dat. "in [Christ]" - in [him].
 Local.
 Presumably "Christ", although note the AV which takes the referent as God and so provides the reflective pronoun "himself."
 Virtually all modern translations opt for "Christ".